basis-robotics/basis-docs/docs/docs/guide-getting-started/simple-pub-sub.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

+# 3. Creating your first unit

-# Simple publisher & subscriber
+## Creating your first unit - a simple publisher & subscriber

 This tutorial will guide you through the steps to create a simple demo using a publisher and a subscriber.
 The publisher will send a text message every second, and the subscriber will print the message it receives.
 We'll use Basis’ code generator to create the skeleton code and boilerplate logic.
 While using the code generator is optional, it simplifies the implementation.